My Marquette Story

 While in high school, I successfully pushed for energy efficiency improvements in Marquette’s public schools to help the district control rising energy costs and reduce emissions.
-As a student at Harvard, I helped advocate for the passage of a bill in the Massachusetts state legislature which mandated that forensic evidence in sexual assault cases be preserved for the entire length of the statute of limitations on sex crimes.
+As a student at Harvard, I helped advocate for the passage of a bill in the Massachusetts state legislature which mandated that forensic evidence in sexual assault cases be preserved for the entire 15-year statute of limitations on sex crimes.
 After a year of work, that bill passed on a bipartisan basis and was signed into law by Gov. Charlie Baker.

 It’s true that I’m younger than anyone currently on the City Commission, and I know I still have plenty to learn.
 However, I believe that I have the right experience to be an effective public servant for the people of Marquette.